novaeco-tech/novaeco/website/docs/usecases/level-1-onboarding.md

 Corporate silos.
 The ESG team needs to see what Procurement is buying to align goals.

 **User Interaction**
-Admin creates “Procurement Team” in Identity → Assigns read/write to NovaMarkets and read-only to NovaBalance.
+Admin creates “Procurement Team” in Identity → Assigns read/write to NovaTrade and read-only to NovaBalance.

 **Ecosystem Usage**
 Identity (RBAC), NovaHub (Team View)